 2. Patient Authorizations to use and disclose PHI may be included in the informed consent document or be a separate document.
 Authorization language must comply with HIPAA regulations by containing sufficient and appropriate information as outlined in this policy.

-3. The IRB has developed an Authorization form template for investigators wishing to use separate Authorization forms or when the informed consent document has been waived and the Authorization is the only document required.
-All language in the template that must be included is indicated (see Attachment A).
+3. The CHS IRB has developed an Authorization form template for investigators wishing to use separate Authorization forms or when the informed consent document has been waived and the Authorization is the only document required.
+All language in the template that must be included is indicated.

 4. Certain research studies require prescreening of confidential patient information in order to determine study eligibility.
-When this is the case, the investigator must complete a Waiver of Authorization (Attachment B) and submit it for review with the IRB application.
+When this is the case, the investigator must complete a partial Waiver of Authorization for prescreening and submit it for review and approval with the IRB application.

 I. HIPAA and IRB Review

 HIPAA privacy requirements are in addition to ethical and regulatory protections for human research subjects and do not supersede them.
 The HIPAA Privacy Regulations are focused on privacy and security protections for individuals’ health care information that is termed protected health information (PHI).
 If a research study either uses or creates PHI, HIPAA documentation requirements apply to those research uses of PHI in addition to relevant privacy and confidentiality protections that are required by federal regulations for human research subject protection and the ethical standards used to oversee research.

 Research use of PHI requires explicit authorization except under the following circumstances: